YOU ARE INVITED! Zoom into possibility with Anne Altvater and her intuitive horses.

 Anne invited me to help produce the first fundraiser hosted at Campbell’s Lane Farm.
 I wrote and directed the mystery dinner theater show “D-Taned: A Wild West Bank Robbery.”
 This play brought together seasoned talent from the local stage with teens and adults new to performing.
 This project gave me an opportunity to use my passion for creating stories and bringing together people who want to have fun for a good cause.

 In 2020 I published my first book, Puzzled Pogo, a story that reminds readers that it's OK to ask for help.
+My second childrens's book, Super Stanley was published in 2021.

 Through millions of years of evolution horses have become hard-wired to survive by sensing what is around them with acute accuracy.
 These instincts keep the horses safe and let them determine how to act in their best interest.
 This same keen awareness allows them to mirror the inner lives of people they invite into their healing field.